Mitigating Domain Drift in Multi Species Segmentation with DINOv2: A Cross-Domain Evaluation in Herbicide Research Trials: Proposed Method

 During inference, hierarchical inference was implemented.
 This process is performed in a taxonomical manner for each pixel, similar to the approach described in \cite{picon_weeds_2025}, but applied during inference rather than training.
-Probabilities are aggregated across different taxonomy levels, akin to the method used by \cite{hoang2023adaptive} for classification tasks, but extended towards pixel level as described in \cite{picon_weeds_2025}.
+Probabilities are aggregated across different taxonomy levels, similar to the method used by \cite{hoang2023adaptive} for classification tasks, but extended to the pixel level as described in \cite{picon_weeds_2025}.

+Hierarchical inference involves organizing the classification tasks into a tree-like structure, where each node represents a different level of the taxonomy.
 For species recognition tasks, the taxonomies include species, genus, family, order, and class.
 For damage classification, we established an initial damage-healthy hierarchy before identifying the specific type of damage.
-During inference, probabilities are aggregated towards their upper class nodes, starting from general nodes and moving towards more specific ones.
+During inference, probabilities are aggregated toward their upper class nodes, starting from general nodes and moving toward more specific ones.
 An argmax is calculated for each hierarchical node, with recursive argmax values generated for the more specific nodes.
 This method prevents the "spreading" of classification probabilities over slightly different species that share a common genus or family.
 Additionally, hierarchical confidence is calculated at each node as the probability of the winning node.